luke-wz-wang/Github_Issue_App/README.md

 It's an iOS application that allows users to view open and closed GitHub Issues posted in an open source repo.

-Data are fetched from the GitHub REST API.
+URLSession is used to fetch data from the GitHub REST API, and UITabBarController, UINavigationController, UITableView to display it on screen.

 The interface looks like this.